 This trip review was in Business Class on a Cathay Pacific Airbus A330-300 from Hamad International Airport (DOH) in Qatar to Hong Kong (HKG).
-The flight itself was ok with a great cabin crew, excellent seats, but unimpressive food.
+The flight itself was okay, with a great cabin crew, excellent seats, and unimpressive food.
 Cathay Pacific features in our top 10 best airlines for long-haul Business Class.

 Business Class Cabin

-Business Class on Cathay Pacific’s Airbus A330 is spread over 2 cabins: a large Business Class cabin in the front of the plane with 28 seats, and a smaller Business Class with 11 seats in front of the Premium Economy cabin.
+Business Class on Cathay Pacific’s Airbus A330 is spread over two cabins: a large Business Class cabin in the front of the plane with 28 seats and a smaller Business Class with 11 seats in front of the Premium Economy cabin.
 The herringbone layout in a 1-2-1 means that all Business Class seats have direct aisle access.
-The Business Class seats on the sides are angled toward the window (about 2 windows per seat), while the middle seats are angled towards each other.
+The Business Class seats on the sides are angled toward the window (about two windows per seat), while the middle seats are angled toward each other.
 The herringbone layout is great for privacy, even in the middle seats.